IPS-LMU/wrassp/README.md

 [![Build Status](https://travis-ci.org/IPS-LMU/wrassp.svg?branch=master)](https://travis-ci.org/IPS-LMU/wrassp)

 `wrassp` is a **w**rapper for **R** around Michel Scheffer's [libassp](http://libassp.sourceforge.net/) (**A**dvanced **S**peech **S**ignal **P**rocessor).
 The libassp library aims at providing functionality for handling speech signal files in most common audio formats and for performing analyses common in phonetic science/speech science.
-This includes the calculation of formants, fundamental frequency, root mean square, auto correlation, a variety of spectral analyses, zero crossing rate, filtering etc. This wrapperprovides R with a large subset of libassp's signal processing functions in a (hopefully) user-friendly manner.
+This includes the calculation of formants, fundamental frequency, root mean square, auto correlation, a variety of spectral analyses, zero crossing rate, filtering etc. This wrapper provides R with a large subset of libassp's signal processing functions and provides them to the user in a (hopefully) user-friendly manner.

 ## Installation